 - A range of coatings are offered for identification, enhanced performance and hardness, cleaning efficacy and reduced protein adhesion.

 Surgical instruments are a critical component of surgical procedures.
 Southend on Sea’s Surgical Holdings is a family business that has been manufacturing surgical instruments for over 30 years.
-Every year, Surgical Holdings sells and repairs over 130,000 a year.
-The company is a key supplier to the NHS and is committed to supplying high quality, cost effective instrumentation to its customers.
+Every year, Surgical Holdings sells and repairs over 130,000 instruments.
+We are a key supplier to the NHS and is committed to supplying high quality, cost effective instrumentation to its customers.

 The majority of surgical instruments are made from two types of stainless steel: martensitic and austenitic.
 Martensitic is magnetic and contains up to 1% carbon which allows the instrument to be heat-treated.
 Surgical instruments must be hard enough to take and keep a cutting edge (e.g. scissors) or have a certain spring (e.g. artery forceps).
 Austenitic stainless steel is used for instruments which do not require hardening, such as dental tweezers and hollowware.